HYALURONAN RICH EMBRYO TRANSFER

 It is notably abundant in the female reproductive tract, specifically in the oviduct and uterus, making it a crucial molecule for applications in assisted reproduction.

 It is also present in fluids within follicles, oviducts, and uteri.
-With a multitude of functions, hyaluronan plays roles in tissue hydrodynamics, cell movement, proliferation, and participates in various cell surface receptor interactions.
+With a multitude of functions, It plays roles in tissue hydrodynamics, cell movement, proliferation, and participates in various cell surface receptor interactions.

 Notably, it differs from other glycosaminoglycans in the body by being synthesized in the plasma membrane rather than the Golgi apparatus and by existing as exceptionally large molecules.